cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 By inspecting these metrics, researchers can gain insights into the relative importance of each taxon within the analyzed samples, informing subsequent analyses and visualization.

-Next, we will introduce functions to plot the taxa (features) data.
-They can be used to visualize specific taxa (features), for example, those selected from differential abundance anlysis.
+Next, we will introduce functions to plot the taxa/features data.
+They can be used to visualize specific taxa/features, for example, those selected from differential abundance anlysis.
 Or they can be used to visualize all taxa with some basic filtering.
 The first function is `generate_taxa_boxplot_single`, which has the following relevant parameters:

 * `transform`: This parameter indicates the transformation to apply to the axis when plotting.
 Transformations are only applied when the `feature.dat.type` is set to either `"count"` or `"proportion"`.
 The available options for `transform` include:
   * `"identity"`: No transformation (default)
   * `"sqrt"`: Square root transformation
   * `"log"`: Logarithmic transformation.
 Zeros are replaced with half of the minimum non-zero value for each taxon before log transformation.
-* `features.plot`: This parameter dictates which features (or taxa) should be visualized.
+* `features.plot`: This parameter dictates which taxa/features should be visualized.
 For instance, after executing a differential abundance analysis, you might be inclined to closely inspect taxa that exhibit significant variations.
 By defining `features.plot` with a list of taxa with a p-value less than a certain threshold from your differential abundance results, you're streamlining the visualization to spotlight these select taxa.
 When `features.plot` is determined, the values for `prev.filter` and `abund.filter` are instantly set to 0, indicating that these won't be applied for further filtering in visualization.
 * `top.k.plot` and `top.k.func`: In many scenarios, especially when navigating through expansive datasets, you may want to focus on a select subset of taxa that stand out either due to their sheer abundance or because they manifest a pronounced variability. `top.k.plot` lets you cap the maximum number of taxa to visualize.
 For instance, if you set it to 10, only the top 10 taxa, as determined by the criteria detailed in `top.k.func`, will be visualized.
-  * `top.k.func` assists in determining the criteria for this selection, offering two choices:
+* `top.k.func` assists in determining the criteria for this selection, offering three choices:
     * `"mean"`: Highlights taxa with the highest average abundances spread across samples.
-    * `"sd"`: Focuses on taxa that exhibit the most pronounced variability (standard deviation) across samples.
-This proves particularly insightful when you're keen on understanding taxa that display marked differences across different conditions or over distinct time frames.
+    * `"sd"`: Selects taxa with the greatest variability (standard deviation) across samples, useful for identifying taxa with notable differences under varying conditions.
-    * Custom function: Users can also pass their own function, which should take a matrix as input (rows as taxa and columns as samples) and return a numeric vector with values for each taxon.
-The function is applied to the abundance data, and taxa are then ranked based on the values returned by this function.
-For example, if a user wants to focus on taxa with a specific pattern or statistical property not covered by "mean" or "sd", they can define a function that calculates this property and pass it to `top.k.func`.
+    * `"prevalence"`: Chooses taxa with the highest occurrence across samples, targeting those most consistently present.
+    * Custom function: Users can input their own function to rank taxa based on a numeric vector it returns when applied to the abundance matrix.
+This allows for custom criteria beyond "mean", "sd", or "prevalence".

 The following shows the usage and output of the function `generate_taxa_boxplot_single`.
 All the taxa are plotted together.